 Antioxidants are found naturally in plant based foods especially those that are brightly coloured but also in dark chocolate, coffee, many herbs and even tea leaves.

 We cannot avoid free radical damage so antioxidant supplementation is vital to help ensure the health of all of our cells and therefore promote healthy ageing.

-4. Healthy, beautiful skin – Vitamin C is important for collagen production and is a powerful antioxidant, these are two very important factors for healthy skin.
+4. Healthy, beautiful skin – Vitamin C nutrients is important for collagen production and is a powerful antioxidant, these are two very important factors for healthy skin.

 Vitamin C is one of the crucial nutrients for proper wound healing along with zinc and vitamin E.